Selmo Cikotić

 Selmo Cikotić (born 25 January 1964) is a Bosnian politician who served as Minister of Security from 2020 to 2023.
 He was also the Minister of Defence from 2007 to 2012.
-He is a member of the Party of Democratic Action.
+He is currently serving a three-year prison sentence for corruption in Vojkovići prison.

-Cikotić's career in the army spanned for 20 years, being in the Yugoslav People's Army, the Army of the Republic of Bosnia and Herzegovina during the Bosnian War, and lastly in the Army of the Federation of Bosnia and Herzegovina.
+A member of the Party of Democratic Action, Cikotić's career in the army spanned for 20 years, being in the Yugoslav People's Army, the Army of the Republic of Bosnia and Herzegovina during the Bosnian War, and lastly in the Army of the Federation of Bosnia and Herzegovina.
 He was ranked as brigadier.

 Early career

 In February 1993, Cikotić was made commander of operational group Zapad of the 3rd Corps of the Army of the Republic of Bosnia and Herzegovina in Bugojno.

 He served as the military attaché at the embassy of Bosnia and Herzegovina to the United States in Washington, D.C. from December 1994 to 1997.
 As brigadier general, Cikotić was enrolled at the United States Army Command and General Staff College at Fort Leavenworth in June 1997, before being expelled as a result of unconfirmed accusations made by Croatian officials that he commanded soldiers who tortured and killed people in and around Bugojno during the Bosnian War.

 From 2000 until 2004, he was the Commander of the 1st Corps of the Federal Army, and from 2004 to 2007 CEO of OKI in Sarajevo.
 Cikotić has a master's degree from the University of Sarajevo in 2004 and is fluent in English.